 Our Dingbat Retirement Plan

-Way back in 1983, after we closed our first few foreclosure deals, we knew we could do it forever.
-But several more years had to pass before it dawned on us that if we were really going to have it made, and be worry free, we'd have to create an estate as we went along; one that would provide us a solid, SUSTAINABLE, monthly income when we retired, and would be nearly bulletproof…no matter which way the economy or politics dipped and swayed.
+Way back in 1983, after we closed our first few foreclosure deals, we thought we could do it forever.
+But several more years had to pass before it dawned on us that if we were really going to have it made, and be worry free, we'd have to create a retirement estate for ourselves as we went along; one that would provide us a solid, SUSTAINABLE, monthly income when we retired, that would be nearly bulletproof…no matter which way the economy or politics dipped and swayed.

 We instinctively knew that we didn't dare be passive investors.
 Being at the mercy of any kind of professional manager who calls the shots, whether we held stocks, trust deeds, real estate, etc., was much too risky for us.
 An invariable element in every horror story we've ever read or heard about, where innocent investors got wiped out, was their dependency on some crook or incompetent who managed their retirement funds.

 So, starting out with a bias against rental units (because of negative experiences managing apartment houses) we decided to see if there was any other kind of income property we could stomach.
 Since we weren't committed to any particular type we checked out the pluses and minuses of warehouses, storage units, office buildings, self-service car washes, RV parks, nursing homes, etc. But none of that more specialized real estate made us feel like we were really in control.
-We didn't want to deal with extensive overhead, employees, or be at the mercy of renting out special-use buildings or space to choosy tenants.
+We didn't want to deal with extensive overhead, or employees, or be at the mercy of renting out special-use buildings or space to fussy, choosy tenants.